CORONAVIRUS: Latest updates here.

 Guitarist Gwil Sainsbury departed the group in 2014, but the three remaining members vowed to keep the band together.
 Their sound is an eclectic blend of influences from folk and indie rock to pop and trip-hop.
 Personally, though, we think the label 'folktronica' best describes this creative and imaginative band who continue to defy genre expectations.
 Catch these dynamic musicians live when they perform near you!

 You may be required to have had a COVID vaccine in order to attend this performance or show proof of a negative test.
 Please contact the venue directly for more information on this.

 What an amazing show!!
 These guys are unbelievably talented.
 Best light... more

 These guys dead CRUSHED it!
 Amazing lights.
 Unbelievable set featuring... more

 Sound good to you?
 Share this page on social media and let your friends know about Alt-J at WaMu Theater.

 I want email news and updates for events in my area!
 Read how we protect your data.

-Please note: The term Moore Theatre as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Moore Theatre and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Moore Theatre and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term WaMu Theater and/or Alt-J as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the WaMu Theater and/or Alt-J and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the WaMu Theater and/or Alt-J and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.